-- The CAO Advisory Group will meet on an asneeded basis at the call of the Steering Committee or the Project Manager. - The Project Manager shall determine the agenda for meetings, subject to consultation with the Steering Committee if required. - The RDKS CAO will Chair the CAO Advisory Group. - At the request of a member and with the consent of the Chair, guests or delegations may be invited to attend and participate in the meeting. - CAO Advisory Group members will use best efforts to make recommendations by consensus. - CAO Advisory Group members will report back to their respective boards or councils on an as needed basis
+- The CAO Advisory Group will meet on an as needed basis at the call of the Steering Committee or the Project Manager. - The Project Manager shall determine the agenda for meetings, subject to consultation with the Steering Committee if required. - The Project Manager will Chair the CAO Advisory Group. - At the request of a member and with the consent of the Chair, guests or delegations may be invited to attend and participate in the meeting. - CAO Advisory Group members will use best efforts to make recommendations and decisions by majority vote. - CAO Advisory Group members will report back to their respective boards or councils on an as needed basis